matrix-org/synapse/README.rst

 - Creating and managing fully distributed chat rooms with no single points of control or failure
-- Eventually-consistent cryptographically secure synchronisation of room state across a global open network of federated servers and services
+- Eventually-consistent cryptographically secure synchronization of room state across a global open network of federated servers and services
 - Sending and receiving extensible messages in a room with (optional) end-to-end encryption[1]